peterargalas/charlenes-coffe-corner/readme.md

 system and observing that the system as a whole returns the expected output.
 For instance, by testing the ReceiptPrinter output the test asserts that the correct output is produced.
 This allows me to refactor the underlying implementation without having to update any tests as long as the code still produces the same output.

-### Program

-I haven't written a program that takes input from the command line and produces the receipt.
-The only way to currently run the code is via the tests.
-I expect that adding the program with input parsing would be an extra hours work or so.